Next Competition

 ICELAND-VIKING

-If you want to become an Iceland-Viking, you have to finish the 59km route in KIA Golden Circle Challenge, 28km course in NOW Eldslóðin Fire Trail, 26km course in Salomon Hengill Ultra Trail and then the 23km chip time category in Landsnet MTB.
+If you want to become an Iceland-Viking, you have to finish the 59km route in KIA Golden Circle Challenge, 28km course in NOW Eldslóðin Fire Trail, 26km course in Hengill Ultra Trail and then the 23km chip time category in Landsnet MTB.
 Participants can choose longer races in each event but must meet the minimum distances specified in order to obtain the moniker Iceland-Viking.

 IRON-VIKING

-To join the coveted Iron-Viking moniker, you must finish the 59km route in KIA Golden Circle Challenge, 28km course in NOW Fire Trail, 56km course in Salomon Hengill Ultra Trail and the 23km chip time category in Landsnet MTB.
+To join the coveted Iron-Viking moniker, you must finish the 59km route in KIA Golden Circle Challenge, 28km course in NOW Fire Trail, 56km course in Hengill Ultra Trail and the 23km chip time category in Landsnet MTB.

 • How to get there and accommodation in Hveragerði.

-The starting point for all routes in the Salomon Hengill Ultra Trail competition is in the centre of the town Hveragerði, Iceland (Breiðamörk street).
+The starting point for all routes in Hengill Ultra Trail competition is in the centre of the town Hveragerði, Iceland (Breiðamörk street).
 Getting to Hveragerði from the capital area is easy.
 Frequent buses (Strætó – municipal bus service) service the town from Reykjavík where your journey can take 35-90 min depending on your bus stop, please visit the Strætó journey planner for the timetable and stops.
-Alternatively you can hire a car from the numerous car hire companies in and around the capital area as well as right at the airport for your convenience.
+Alternatively you can hire a car from the numerous car rental companies in and around the capital area as well as right at the airport for your convenience.
 The drive from Keflavík airport takes about 1.5 hour where you take Route 41 onto Route 1 (via Route 413) and that leads you straight to Hveragerði.
 For the capital area, Route 1 takes you straight to Hveragerði and can take as little as 35 min.

 Accommodation